-What Does a Financial Analyst Do?
+What Does A Financial Analyst Do?

 #1 – Collection of Information & Data

-#2 – Organize the Information in A Structured Manner
+#2 – Organize the Information in a Structured Manner

-Structural organisation of relevant data from various sources is needs for better decision making & usability.
-Thus, the financial analyst needs to sort the information according to the data received or as per the category.
-The excel skills of the financial analystSkills Of The Financial AnalystThe skills required for becoming a financial analyst comprises of a combination of technical finance skills and non-technical behavioural skills.
-The technical skill includes financial modeling, equity research, merger and acquisitions, credit risk modeling, accounting software skills, IFRS knowledge, etc. Non-technical skills include behavioural skills like communication, leadership, interpersonal skills, problem-solving attitude, analytical thinking, etc. help him to organise the better in the least possible time.
+It needs the structural organization of relevant data from various sources for better decision-making and usability.
+Thus, the financial analyst must sort the information according to the data received or the category.
+The Excel skills of the financial analyst Skills Of The Financial AnalystThe skills required for becoming a financial analyst comprises of a combination of technical finance skills and non-technical behavioural skills.
+The technical skill includes financial modeling, equity research, merger and acquisitions, credit risk modeling, accounting software skills, IFRS knowledge, etc. Non-technical skills include behavioural skills like communication, leadership, interpersonal skills, problem-solving attitude, analytical thinking, etc. help him to organize the better in the least possible time.

 #3 – Projections & Forecast

 No one knows the future, but we still predict and plan for the future.
 Companies also do the same.
 They take a base and use assumptions to arrive at certain projections.
 Sometimes, the client company provides the points and forecast.
 Then, the analyst checks the projections’ reasonableness.
 It is easy for an analyst to predict the future of the company’s prospects.
 It involves the art and science of probabilities.
 Art and science mean certain assumptions and working on those assumptions.